 The best areas to stay in Dubai are close to the beach and in particular Jumeirah Beach, Jumeirah Beach Residence at The Walk, and The Palm.

-We stayed at DoubleTree by Hilton Jumeirah Beach hotel.
+Our experience: We stayed at DoubleTree by Hilton Jumeirah Beach hotel.
 It’s a great option for big families looking for a very good price/ quality ratio at a fantastic location.
 You can read the complete review of DoubleTree by Hilton Jumeirah Beach Hotel Dubai here.

 Is food expensive in Dubai and how much to budget for restaurants?